MGRuizDev/E-commerce-Sales-And-Profits-Report/README.md

-Column Chart: Quantity Sold by Product Category and Product Name having Drilldown function.
+Column Chart: Quantity Sold by Product Category and Product Name having Drilldown function. <br/>
 Showing what product is more popular.
 What products have high demand, or have gain preference by customers.

-Pie chart: Median Sales by Product Category
+Pie chart: Median Sales by Product Category. <br/>
 Showing the Top Performers Categories.

-Column or Bar: Highest rank suppliers
+Column or Bar: Highest rank suppliers. <br/>
 Showing which suppliers are more reliable and possible represent a better business relation.

-Card visuals: Stock
+Card visuals: Stock. <br/>
 Inventory levels.
 Can be used to compare the average inventory value to the average sales value.
 Determine how quickly they're liquidating stock, and how much capital they have invested in inventory.

-Slicer: Product Category
+Slicer: Product Category. <br/>
 Sync only to the stock card visual.
 Showing individual stock by category.

-Slicer: Countries
+Slicer: Countries. <br/>
 Filters page visuals, except Stock and Product Slicer.